-- Creating a future ocean-side city that averts flooding;
+- Creating a future ocean-side community that averts flooding or copes with flooding.